1. Information about the Governing Committee

 Ashmole Academy, formerly Ashmole School, is a company limited by guarantee and was incorporated on 14th September 2010.

-The governing committee consists of 10 governors, please click here – for a full list of governors.
+Please click here – for a full list of governors.

 2. The Work of the Governing Committee

-- Approving the school budget
+- Assisting in the developing the school budget

-- Determining the admissions policy
+- Advice on the admissions policy

 - Ensure that the school is compliant with legal requirements